Alma da comporta

 In Carvalhal, you’ll see locals sitting on plastic chairs in outdoor cafés in the mornings.
 They have coffee alongside tourists or people from Lisbon out enjoying themselves, as they probably have done for decades.

 Families from Lisbon never miss the chance to stop by one of the three bric-a-brac stores in the village, hunting for a new bargain trinket for their holiday homes.
 The open-air stores, like Júlio Luis’, are bursting with old furniture, ancient ornaments and a few nice surprises.
 For example, you might find ancient pottery, or glass bottles containing wine and alcohol.
-These will take on a new life in neighbouring gardens, for more information: alma-da-comporta.com/bargain-hunting-in-comporta
+These will take on a new life in neighbouring gardens.
+Discover the best places for bargain hunting in Comporta.

 In Comporta, Gomes shop is the place to meet.
 You can find absolutely everything there, in a very small space.
 The locals, just like summer visitors, head there to stock up on fruit and vegetables, local pastries, charcuterie, fresh produce, wine from Porto and Herdade da Comporta, tinned sardines, straw baskets, hats… it’s unmissable!